MIKAWACHI - The Hidden Gem

 For 400 years, pottery towns in the old Hizen region have developed a robust process of mass hand-production.
 Artisans’ duties are assigned by work-types: formation, painting, glazing, firing.
 Due to the intricacy of patterns and motifs, underglaze painting tasks are defined.
 Each artisan may handle only a portion of an overall paint work.

 At Koun Kiln, Mr. Imamura manages the entire process on his own, from claywork to final finished product.
-Although this limits his capacity to produce abundant works, but crafting slowly allows him to enjoy the process, seeing his own work comes to life from scratch.
+Although this limits his capacity to produce abundant works, but crafting slowly allows him to enjoy the process of seeing his own work comes to life.

-While many works are molded by mechanical throwing wheels for efficiency, Mr. Imamura sometimes throws and trims by hand when he wants to achieve thin clay profile and delicate footing And his most favorite part of the production remains to be in painting.
+While many works are molded by mechanical pottery jig for efficiency, Mr. Imamura sometimes throws and trims by hand when he wants to achieve thin clay profile and delicate footing And his most favorite part of the production remains to be in painting.
 Occasionally, Mr. Imamura would produce stoneware and claypots as well.
+He excavates clay from the nearby mountain.

 In the true spirit of Mikawachi-ware, with small batch production, the artisan can hone in on refinement and exploration.